 Depending on your needs and abilities, you have to decide whether you host your eCommerce store yourself or go with a fully-hosted solution.

-In the first case, you choose a shopping cart, research the best hosting offers, install the software onto your server, take care of the PCI compliance and other security aspects.
+In the first case, you choose a shopping cart, research the best hosting offers, install the eCommerce software onto your server, take care of the PCI compliance and other security aspects.
 It may be rather complicated for a non-techie, but less expensive in the long run.
-Plus, you’ve got increased flexibility with your store, which can be limited when you’re using a hosted eCommerce platform.
+Plus, you’ve got increased flexibility with your eCommerce store, which can be limited when you’re using a hosted eCommerce platform.
 In this case, X-Cart self-hosted shopping cart is the right choice for you, as it is available on premise.
+If you set up an online store using this eCommerce website builder, you will get the unlimited control over every element.

 Another option is to pay monthly for a fully-hosted eCommerce platform, such as Shopify or BigCommerce, and use it as you go.
 This way you are not in complete control over your installation, customer data and look’n’feel.
 Yes, hosted application providers will take care of your safety, PCI compliance, and backups.
 But as you have to rent their eCommerce engine and a payment platform, the overall monthly fee will be a way higher than the fee for almost any stand-alone hosting.